The story of Clayton Kershaw's dominance told through his 11 World Series strikeouts

 #6 – Slider to Jose Altuve

 A rare time when we can fault umpire error for a KKKKKKKKKKKershaw K. Working carefully to the dangerous Altuve, Kershaw aimed for the edges of the zone, running the count to 3-2.
-The second pitch of the at-bat had been called a ball...and Altuve justifiably freaked out when Kershaw's 3-2 slider at the same height was somehow called strike three.
+The second pitch of the at-bat had been called a ball ... and Altuve justifiably freaked out when Kershaw's 3-2 slider at the same height was somehow called strike three.

 #7 – Curveball to Carlos Correa